🎯 TL;DR — Quick Answer

 Know Your Market

 Multi-family investing works best in markets with strong rental demand.
 Research vacancy rates, average rents, and employment stability in the areas you’re considering.
-A fourplex in a low-demand rental market with high vacancy is a very different investment than one in a tight urban or suburban rental market.
+A fourplex in a low-demand rental market with high vacancy is very different from one in a tight urban or suburban rental market.

 Run the Self-Sufficiency Numbers Early